 Bonnie (Miller) Jackson grew up on a farm near Fowlerville, Michigan.
 Upon graduation from Fowlerville High School, she attended Michigan State University.
 She completed both her bachelors and masters degree at MSU, majoring in special education for visually and mentally impaired with emphasis on curriculum.

 She retired in 2013 after nearly 40 years in the field of education.
 She worked as a teacher for students with moderate and severe special needs at Eaton Intermediate School District (Meadowview School) and at Ingham Intermediate School District (Heartwood School).
 She also worked as a Teacher Consultant for many of the school districts in Ingham County by providing consultation and assessment services for students with autism and other physical or health impairments.
 As a Curriculum Resource Consultant, she provided special education curriculum information and support at the local level for Heartwood School and Beekman Center and at the state level by facilitating the Statewide Curriculum Committee for Center-Based Programs.
-She currently consults with the state of Michigan for development and evaluation of state-wide assessments.
+She currently consults with the State of Michigan/Department of Education for development and evaluation of state-wide assessments.

 Bonnie currently lives in East Lansing, MI and loves going to the YMCA for water aerobics.
 She enjoys reading historical fiction and belongs to two book clubs.
 Genealogy is a strong interest of hers and since retirement she has greatly expanded the family tree that her mother developed and has been putting the family tree online.
 For the past four years, she has been the co-chair for a Relay for Life team that raises money and awareness for the American Cancer Society.
 She also volunteers at her church with the children’s program.